pooltogether/v4-docs/docs/reference/prize-api.md

 ### All Prizes per Draw

-This API endpoint serves a JSON file with _all_ the winners for that particular drawId.
+This API endpoint serves a JSON file with _all_ the winners for that particular `drawId`.

 `HTTP GET` **https://api.pooltogether.com/prizes/:chainId/:prizeDistributorAddress/draw/:drawId/prizes.json**